China warns U.S. it will defend own trade interests

 Boeing jets have also been often cited as a potential target by China.

-China and the U.S. had benefitted by globalisation, Blackrock’s Larry Fink said at the forum.
+China and the U.S. had benefited by globalisation, Blackrock’s Larry Fink said at the forum.

 “I believe that a dialogue – and maybe some adjustments in trade and trade policy – can be in order.
 It does not need to be done publicly; it can be done privately,” he said.